 A student may take a course three times for credit.
-Thereafter, the student must meet with an advisor or a counselor to discuss the educational plan and obtain permission from the department chair or faculty in the discipline to repeat the course.
+Thereafter, the student must meet with an advisor or a counselor to discuss the educational plan and obtain permission from the department chair to repeat the course.
 Certain programs and academic disciplines may have time and frequency limitations on course repeats.
 In all repeats, the highest grade earned for the course will be used to calculate the grade point average; however, all grades will be recorded on the student's transcript.
-If a course is no longer offered, a student may request permission to substitute another course.
-Unless more strictly limited in a special or selective admissions program, the number of repeats will be limited to two.
 (Complete information is found in SG Handbook: Credit Enrollment, Withdrawal, Attendance, and Refunds).